siddiquagig/parserappAWS/README.md

 # parserappAWS

-This explains how i setup the PHP app using Gitlab on kubernetes
+This explains the setup of PHP app using Gitlab on kubernetes

 ## GOAL
 Develop a sample PHP application which will parse the CSV file and upload the content of the file into a MySQL RDS Instance.
 The Kubernetes Cluster is being provisioned using KOPS tool.